Certified Culinary Scientist (CCS®)

 The recommended study texts are:

-To submit an application for the CCS, please click here.
+To apply, gather the documentation of your educational and professional qualifications, then use one of the links below to apply.
 Please note, the application must be completed in one sitting.
 You will not be able to save and return to the incomplete application at a later time.
-If you have questions or concerns about the application process, do not hesitate to reach out to us via email at info@culinology.org.

 CCS® Testimonials